The intricate pattern of the brain: skills and intuition

 The virtuoso and the perfect pattern

 I want to speculate that when a virtuoso practices in the beginning, they make more sure than average that the fingers are placed in the correct spot.
 This will create the correct micro memories that will pave the synaptic pathways.
-To facilitate this process, I want to speculate that virtuosi, when starting to learn, teach themselves to do this slowly, while making sure that the finger is placed correctly.
+To facilitate this process, I want to speculate that virtuosos, when starting to learn, teach themselves to do this slowly, while making sure that the finger is placed correctly.
 This way, the virtuoso can guarantee that the note is played in tune.
 When they do this slowly, this process will be less error prone, and the violin sounding good will attach positivity to the violin playing memory objects.
 This will make it more fun to practice in the future.
-Maybe virtuosi all had their own way of developing their skills, but I suspect that this connection of pleasure with practice somehow makes them practice (way) above average To make it clear, I am not suggesting that virtuosi always are laughing and smiling while practicing.
+Maybe virtuosos all had their own way of developing their skills, but I suspect that this connection of pleasure with practice somehow makes them practice (way) above average To make it clear, I am not suggesting that virtuosos always are laughing and smiling while practicing.
 They, too, have to struggle through it as the rest of us.
-I am arguing that with us non-virtuosi the frustration seems to build up more, and it makes us quit, while virtuosi seem to have developed a way around this frustration.
+I am arguing that with us non-virtuosos, the frustration seems to build up more, and it makes us quit, while virtuosos seem to have developed a way around this frustration.

 When the virtuoso notices that they play the notes correctly, I speculate that they increase the tempo and monitor if the finger placements are still correct.
 Being able to do this quicker and quicker will attach more positivity to the memory objects involved.